Skip to main content

 Developing

 We use uv to have one synchronized development environment for all packages.
 See installing uv.
-We recommend either installing uv using your systems package manager, or creating a small virtual environment you intall base packages into (such as uv and pre-commit).
+We recommend installing uv using your system's package manager, or into a small dedicated virtual environment.

 Once uv is installed, you can get a development environment by running: